aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 #### /create-session.php

-this endpoint is called after a user has added their products into their basket and clicked the checkout button, the queryString contains the productIds. our endpoint will query the database with the the product Ids
+This endpoint is called after a user has added their products into their basket and clicked the checkout button, the queryString contains the list of productIds.
+Our endpoint will query the database for these Ids

 ```
 $query = $_GET['ids'];